Keep these things out of the sewer

 All storm sewers lead to your water.

-- The storm sewer system drains into rivers, streams and lakes, and can seep into the ground.
+- Our storm sewer system drains into rivers, streams and lakes and can seep into the ground.

-- What goes in the storm sewer can contaminate the sources of our drinking water.
+- What goes in the storm sewer can contaminate drinking water sources.